 Whether you’re new to being a foster parent or considering fostering, there is a lot to think about.
 You’ve likely researched and talked to other parents who have experience with foster parenting, and you’ve probably reached out to local professionals for the information that you need to open your home to children who need one.
 (Tip: If you haven’t done those things, now’s the time!)

 While all of this is great, I also talked to foster parents (many of whom have adopted the children that they fostered and some who have had the experience of children returning to their parents) for real advice to get ready to welcome a child (or children) into your home.

 Steps to Getting Your Home Ready to Be a Foster Parent

 This may seem overwhelming to you.
-You have a lot on your plate when you make the decision to be a foster parent or adopt.
-There’s a lot of paperwork, phone calls, lists, etc. But, it is critical that you ensure that your home is ready for a child to come and live with you—no matter their age, you’ll likely have to make a few adjustments that go farther than putting in outlet protectors!
+You have a lot on your plate when you decide to be a foster parent or adopt.
+There’s a lot of paperwork, phone calls, lists, etc. But, you must ensure that your home is ready for a child to come and live with you—no matter their age, you’ll likely have to make a few adjustments that go farther than putting in outlet protectors!

 The Home Study

 Like parents who adopt, most foster families have to complete a home study as well.
 This can be daunting for many families who go through the process, but you’ll be given a list of guidelines and social workers aren’t coming to your house to criticize, but to check for basic accommodation needs to show that you can support a child.
 Believe me, they want you to be able to house a child as much as you want a child in your home.